 This casual eatery has American and seafood dishes and a lively atmosphere.
-Hurricane Alley’s Bisque is exceptional, but the stand out dish for me was the Calamari Salad, very unique and refreshing.
+The bisque at Hurricane Alley is exceptional, but the stand out dish for me was the Calamari Salad, very unique and refreshing.
 Hurricane Alley’s Raw Bar does a nice job on their Fish Dip, too, a Florida restaurant staple.
 Bonus, we had sweet tea!

 Sweet’s Sensational Jamaican Café

 A unique offering on the Taste History food tour was a stop at Sweet’s for Jamaican cuisine in a historic part of town.
 Here, we tried oxtails, jerk chicken, jerk beef, steamed cabbages, and curried goat.
-Some of the flavors at Sweet’s were very spicy and hot but the flavors were great!
+Some of the flavors at Sweet’s Restaurant were very spicy and hot but the flavors were great!
 I’ll admit a few of the dishes were a little too exotic for my taste buds so I skipped a few of them.

 Colony Hotel & Cabana Club

 This 1926 historic hotel has seen its day of grandeur and today still serves the local area with its historic setting in a fantastic part of town.
 Two miles away, the Colony Hotel’s Cabana Club welcomes guests to beach access, full service, and killer views of the Atlantic Ocean.

 This is the part of town for exceptional street art and murals.
 I was incredibly intrigued by a few of the pieces including Salvador Dali, Bob Ross, and a colorful Mona Lisa piece.
 The talent of these artists is amazing!

 Experience the Palm Beaches Like the Locals Do